-- 3.2.1 A Director holding directorships in more than one (1) licensee of the Bank is subject to the following requirements:- - a Director shall not also serve as a Director in another company that is carrying on the same class of business, or in a Takaful/insurance broker; and - (b) a Director of a company that is carrying on general takaful/insurance business shall not also serve as a Director in an adjuster. - 3.2.2 The restrictions on interlocking directorships also apply to appointment as Director in a parent or related company of a takaful operator/an insurer, takaful/insurance broker or adjuster as the case may be.
+- 3.2.1 A Director holding directorships in more than one (1) insurance licensee is subject to the following requirements: - 3.2.1.1 a Director shall not also serve as a Director in another company that is carrying on the same class of business, or in an insurance broker; - 3.2.1.2 a Director of a company that is carrying on general insurance business shall not also serve as a Director in an adjuster. - 3.2.2 The restrictions on interlocking directorships also apply to appointment as Director in a parent or related company of an insurer, insurance broker or adjuster as the case may be.